sriram-yeluri/sriram-yeluri/README.md

 Scripting : Bash shell, power shell
 Tooling Administration : Atlassian Bitbucket data center, Cloudbees Jenkins Platform, Nexus repository Manager, Nexus Lifecycle, Sonarqube, Fortify, OpenLDAP.

+### Experience

+* Migrate PrismaCloud(Twistlock) from AWS to Azure (InProgress)
+* Migration of Nexus Lifecycle from On-premise to Azure.
+* Migration of SonarQube Datacenter setup from on-premise to Azure.
+* Development of micro services and deploying to Azure Kubernetes services (AKS).
+* Managing the CI tooling infrastructure at scale.
+(2000+ Developers)
+* Ensure security compliance, release management and change process in the tooling/application lifecycle management.
+* Atlassian Bitbucket data-center infrastructure setup and automated the provisioning using Ansible.
+* Setup of RBAC using OpenLDAP and integrated with all the CI tools.
+* Designed and developed application onboarding.
+* Automated the provisioning of the build machines for CI orchestration.
+* Setup of Fortify static scanning infrastructure and automated the onboarding process.
+* Migration of Fortify from on-premise to AWS.

 - 👀 I’m interested in microservices, cloud technologies, kubernetes, linux distributions, golang
 - 📫 How to reach me ...